viniciusban/clog/README.md

   - #17: remove wrong annoying message from control panel, asking for confirmation. (c67632b by john.doe)
 ```

 It's that simple.
-What you wrote on your "close ticket command" will be written to your commit message, appended with the commit SHA1 and the committer's email part before the "@" sign.
+What you wrote on your "close command" will be written to your commit message, appended with the commit SHA1 and the committer's email part before the "@" sign.

 By default we start searching your git history for "close commands" from the last (in dictionary order) tag.